 As with everything technology related, think through your decisions.
 Ask questions, and go to the right source for answers.
 If you haven’t yet begun your telehealth training, you may want to consider how quickly the world has changed, and how you plan to deal with technology in the months and years ahead.
 Professional training is available through the Telebehavioral Health Institute.

 As always, your comments are invited.
-If you have questions or have answers, please type them below to share with the TBHI community.
+If you have questions or have answers regarding protecting your personal telephone privacy, please type them below to share with the TBHI community.

 McIVOR, R. J., & Petch, E. (2006).
 Stalking of mental health professionals: An underrecognised problem.
 The British Journal of Psychiatry, 188(5), 403-404.